Kondapur skyline identity

 The interior mood reinforces the project's emphasis on size, height, and entertaining-friendly living spaces.

 Yes.
 Hallmark Altus is registered under Telangana RERA with registration number P02400008439.
+The project status is launched and currently under construction, with the formal completion date filed under RERA as June 2029.

 The project states a target possession of December 2028, while the RERA committed completion date is June 2029.
+Treat the developer's target as aspirational and the RERA date as the contractually filed milestone.